ESBenchmark/ESBench/docs/guide/toolchains.md

 * `ProcessExecutor` Call an external JS runtime to run suites, the runtime must support the fetch API.
 * `NodeExecutor` Spawn a new Node process to run suites, can be used with legacy Node that does not have `fetch`.
 * `PlaywrightExecutor` Run suites in the browser.
-* `WebextExecutor` Run suites in the browser with [WebExtension API](https://developer.chrome.com/docs/extensions/reference/api) access.
-Currently only support Chromium.
+* `WebextExecutor` Run suites in the browser with [WebExtension API](https://developer.chrome.com/docs/extensions/reference/api) access, only support Chromium.

 ## Multiple Toolchains